 Electives (chose 1): (1 unit)

 Students are expected to research organizations of interest and to develop a plan for obtaining an internship.
 Students will be given assistance with internship contacts, research techniques, resume reviews, interview workshops and individual mock interviews.
-Notifications of acceptance into the NYCS program are generally sent in mid-March for fall semester and in early October for spring semester.
+Notifications of acceptance into the NYCS program are generally sent in mid-March for fall and spring semesters.
 Internship arrangements are finalized after these dates.

 SLU has a diverse network of organizations interested in interviewing NYC Semester students for internships.
 A list of past program internship sites can be found here